About

 Writing

-As a screenwriter, I have co-written the coming of age series SEASON OF SEX.
+As a screenwriter, I have co-written the coming of age series SEASON OF SEX (VRT MAX).
 Last year I was asked to write a series of columns for the Brussels magazine BRUZZ, about my inspiring encounters and experiences in my beloved city.

 Series ‘Season of Sex’ (2023, Olympia Allaert for VRT)